ELtrebolt/eltrebolt.github.io/_projects/spotify-statys.md

     text: "Web Server: Gunicorn<br>
     Host: Heroku"
 ---

+## Disclaimer
+- Although the URL is public, sign-in is not permitted to everyone, as I must first get Spotify's permission to take data from any given user.
+I currently use this project along with 20 Beta Testers - thanks friends!

 ## Highlights
 - Built a web application using the Python-Flask framework integrated and hosted with Heroku